gramcracker40/GreenWatch/README.md

 To provide a way to measure and record environmental data in a greenhouse and be able to present that data in a meaningful web application that allows for insightful interpretation of the data.
-The projects first iteration was to implement a web app that takes four primary units of measurement: temperature, humidity, pressure and light.
-Future iterations may
+The projects first iteration was to implement a web application that displays four primary units of measurement: temperature, humidity, pressure and light.
+As well as configuring and putting together the rasberry PIs for each individual room in the greenhouse, building scripts to send measurement data to the backend server, etc.
+Future iterations may include controlling function within the opening of shades or even changing the temperature of the greenhouse itself.

 ## Documentation